Thursday, July 7, 2016

 While it was recently acknowledged by the LDS church that Joseph Smith did, indeed, practice and teach polygamy, less well known is his sordid sexual history.

-Like nearly all charismatic cult leaders from Muhammed to Jim Jones to David Koresh, Smith (and his successor, Brigham Young) claimed it was “God’s will” for him to take the pretty daughters and wives of his followers for himself.
+Like nearly all charismatic cult leaders from Muhammed to Jim Jones to David Koresh, Smith (and his successor, Brigham Young) claimed it was “God’s will” to take the pretty daughters and wives of his followers for himself.

 Ultimately he had 34 wives, some as young as 14.
 Eleven of them were already married to other husbands.
 If he were alive today, he would be a red dot on one of those ‘Sex Offenders in Your Neighborhood’ maps.